Ceterai/Enternia/README.md

 To explore the worlds added by this mod, try to find new planet types around tier 3+ stars!

-To start progressing in the mod content, craft an [[Alta Crafting Station]]!
+To start progressing in the mod content, craft an [Alta Crafting Station](https://github.com/Ceterai/Enternia/wiki/Alta-Crafting-Station)!
 It should be available at the inventor's table.
 From there, you'll be able to craft:

 - mod equipment (armor, weapons, throwables, etc);